difference between will and living will difference between will and living will

 Understand the key differences between a will and a living will in estate planning.
 Discover how a will handles asset distribution after death, while a living will sets medical care preferences for incapacitation.
 Learn the legal authority, activation criteria, and benefits of each document to make informed decisions for your financial legacy and healthcare needs.

 Navigating the world of estate planning can be overwhelming, especially when terms like “will” and “living will” are often used interchangeably.
-However, understanding the distinct differences between these two legal documents is crucial for ensuring one’s wishes are honored.
+However, understanding the differences between these two legal documents is crucial for ensuring one’s wishes are honored.

 Understanding Wills